 If you are a parent in central Maryland and you’re reading this, odds are you’ll share the refrain I hear so often “The Smithsonian museums are so close to us, yet we only go if guests are in town.”
-It’s really sad when parents say this, because their kids are missing out on so much great stuff.
+It’s really sad when parents say this because their kids miss out on so much great stuff.

 I’d like to recommend two relatively new exhibits at the Smithsonian that are truly outstanding.
 They are especially good because they are interactive and unusual, not to mention fun.
 The exhibits in question are at the National Museum of American History and at the Smithsonian Institution Museum of Natural History.

 Spark!Lab: Become an inventor at the National Museum of American History.
 This exhibit is great for young people to be creative while learning STEM concepts.
 There are several stations they have created that mostly coincide with the current theme.
 For example, when we visited, the theme was “things that roll”, so there were several stations dedicated to wheels, pulleys, etc. My kids had a great time inventing a skateboard that they made out of cardboard and then got to test it on a miniature skateboard ramp.
 They also had to use pulleys and wheels to create something that would roll along a “high wire.”

 [Looking for gift ideas for your child’s birthday?
 See my list of educational presents for kids of all ages!]